Where can you find other information on Service Contract Act (SCA) requirements and regulations?

 - Name, address, and Social Security number of each employee.

-- The correct work classifications, wage rates and fringe benefits provided (or cash equivalent payments provided in lieu of fringe benefits).
+- The correct work classifications, wage rates and fringe benefits provided (or the equivalent SCA cash-in-lieu payments provided instead of fringe benefits).

 - The total daily and weekly compensation of each employee.